veteranahood/3D-Spectral-Navier-Stokes-Solver/Paper.md

 ---

 ## Summary
-Gaia Protocol is a GPU-accelerated pseudo-spectral solver for the incompressible Navier–Stokes equations.
+Hood Protocol is a GPU-accelerated pseudo-spectral solver for the incompressible Navier–Stokes equations.
 The solver uses Fourier transforms and a Leray projection to enforce incompressibility exactly in spectral space.
 GPU acceleration enables high-resolution turbulence simulations on consumer hardware.

 ## Statement of Need
 High-resolution direct numerical simulation (DNS) of turbulence remains computationally expensive.
 Gaia Protocol lowers the barrier to entry by leveraging GPUs while maintaining numerical rigor and reproducibility.